topjs/oh-my-home/README.md

 ### Vim

-Vim version should higher than 8.0.
+Vim version should be 8.0 or higher.

 ### Shell